Tropical Storm Vicente (2018): Veracruz

 Rainfall from the storm triggered flooding in Veracruz, leaving three people dead.
 A declaration of emergency was issued for 13 municipalities in Veracruz.
-The town of Tlacotalpan prepared for the overflow of the Papaloapan and Coatzacualcos rivers by creating levees to prevent floodwaters from affecting historical and cultural sites.
+The World Heritage city of Tlacotalpan prepared for the overflow of the Papaloapan river by creating levees to prevent floodwaters from affecting historical and cultural sites.
 Multiple landslides were reported on the Zomgolia-Orizaba highway.
 In the southern portion of the state, the Veracruz-Coatzacoalcos highway was blocked by floodwaters after the Tesochoacán river overflowed.
 Throughout the state, 21 landslides occurred, and 42 roads and 36 schools sustained damage.
-In the Álamo-temapache municipality, the Oro Verde stream and the Pantepec river overflowed, flooding multiple streets.
+In the municipality of Álamo-Temapache, the Oro Verde stream and the Pantepec river overflowed, flooding multiple streets.
 Plan DN-III-E was enabled to aid with relief in the state.

 The San Juan river spilled its banks, completely blocking the Tinaja-Cosoleacaque highway, a road that connects other states to Veracruz.
 Federal Police stopped cars from crossing a section of the Cosamaloapan-Acayucan highway after the same river left 8 km of the road completely submerged under water.
 Additionally, 1,764 people were evacuated, 15 temporary shelters were activated, and 8 people were rescued throughout the state.
 Several communities were inundated in Hidalgotitlán after the Coatzacoalcos river overflowed; 790 homes were flooded in the towns of Ramos Millán and Vicente Guerrero.
 Shelters were set up for affected families and 500 pantries distributed water.
 Classes in the area were canceled as a result of the floods.
 Twenty-one emergency declarations were authorized for municipalities in the state.